Toolamba–Echuca railway line

 The Toolamba–Echuca railway is a broad-gauge cross-country rail link between the towns of Toolamba and Echuca in Victoria, Australia.
 As a railway route to and from Echuca, it provides an alternative to the usual route via Bendigo.
 The line has not been used for passenger services since 1981, and goods movements on the line are intermittent, with it being booked out of service at times.
 The line was re-opened for goods traffic while there was track work on the Shepparton line between Seymour and Shepparton.
-On 3 October 2013 the line was re-opened after an upgrade.
+On 3 October 2013 the line was re-opened after an upgrade, but was booked out of service again in 2020 due to track conditions.